 I joined Greene & Heaton in 2013 to handle the agency’s translation rights.
 I began working in publishing at The Robbins Office, Inc. in New York before moving to London in 2009 and continuing to work in translation rights at AM Heath, Ltd. and Mulcahy Conway Associates.

-I joined Greene & Heaton, Ltd. in 2013 and handle the translation rights for our authors.
-I work with publishers all over the world to sell our authors’ works into as many languages as possible, and help their writing careers extend beyond the UK and the English language.
+I work closely with sub-agents in some territories and directly with publishers in Brazil, Germany, Greece, Israel, Italy, Netherlands, Portugal, Scandinavia, and Spain in order to sell the agency’s authors’ works into as many languages as possible, and help their writing careers extend beyond the UK and the English language.

 I’m also keen to find aspiring writers, and am interested in stories that explore our recent history or show us something about our world, whether through fiction or research and reportage.
 I’m always on the lookout for fantastically funny and compulsive commercial women’s fiction from rom-coms to romance to feel-good to novels that sweep you off your feet and everything in between.

 As the Rights Director for the agency, I’m always working across the agency’s entire list to sell our books internationally.
 Beyond this, I represent narrative and inspirational non-fiction on behalf of some US-based clients and work with a few novelists.
 Because I’m so immersed in finding international homes for our author’s works, I’m drawn to and looking for novels that can also appeal to a wide range of readers, particularly in commercial to upmarket fiction that tackle universal themes of love, loss, friendship, romance, and family.